UPDATED: JANUARY 2025

 When you start to narrow down your search to certain communities, you can then get a feel for the housing types and prices in that area.
 That’s where I can help.

-Ultimately, the best way to get a sense of a new Halifax area and neighbourhood is to see it with your own eyes.
-If at all possible, it makes sense to schedule a research trip before making the big move.
-Not only will this give you a chance to get a real feel for the Halifax neighbourhoods, it will also give you an opportunity to do some house hunting in person.
+The best way to truly get a feel for an area is to visit in person.
+If possible, I always recommend a research trip to Halifax before making the move.
+Not only will this help you explore different neighbourhoods, but it will also give you the chance to do some house hunting firsthand.

 I really hope this helps with your relocating to Halifax research.
 As always, feel free to contact us with any questions you may have and we will do our best to help in any way.